What the Students Say

 Being there to welcome our exchange students was a great experience.
 I, alongside other buddies, were there to help them settle into their new life for the semester.
 I hope this gave them a positive and easy start to their Oslo experience.

 I know that classes at other schools usually are a larger than the ones we have, but experiencing a smaller class is a wonderful thing, because you truly have the chance to be heard and seen, and it allows you to be an active participant in your education.

-And even though I chose Oslo Nye because of exactly this, having the class become bigger and getting fresh outside perspective from our new friends, was something we all value very much.
+And even though I chose ONUC because of exactly this, having the class become bigger and getting fresh outside perspective from our new friends, was something we all value very much.

 I think that if you are coming from a big school where there are many students, you will greatly appreciate the connections you can make, both academically, and socially.
 If you come for a semester, you will most likely know everyone in your class, both students and professors, by their first name, and you will often meet them for social gatherings.

-One thing that is for certain, if come to Oslo Nye University College for your semester abroad you will make friendships and memories that you will cherish for the rest of your life.
+One thing that is for certain, if you come to Oslo New University College for your semester abroad you will make friendships and memories that you will cherish for the rest of your life.